South Korea deploys heavy security ahead of Winter Olympics

 The Winter Olympics are set to begin on Friday and intense security drills are playing out across the country.
 It's not just Olympic venues that are possible targets, with tactical teams are ready at airports, subways, even shopping centers.

-About 100,000 spectators and several thousand athletes re expected to funnel into PyeongChang for the Olympic Games daily.
+About 100,000 spectators and several thousand athletes are expected to funnel into PyeongChang for the Olympic Games daily.

 Lee Chul-Sung, the commissioner of the national police agency, told NBC News through a translator they've prepared for more than a year so that the games will be peaceful.
 Police forces were preparing for the gamut of potential terrorist attacks, including cyber terrorism.